 TCNJ Unacceptable Special Circumstance Conditions:

-- Health and wellness concerns that can be resolved through accommodations offered with the Office of Disability Support Services Credit card or other personal debt problems.
+- Health and wellness concerns that can be resolved through accommodations offered by the Accessibility Resource Center and/or through working with the TCNJ Cares program;

-Positive Considerations: Self-help seeking behavior.
-The extent to which the student has demonstrated, by actions or plan, a commitment to addressing the circumstances precipitating her/his withdrawal.
+Self-help-seeking behavior.
+The extent to which the student has demonstrated, by actions or plan, a commitment to addressing the circumstances precipitating their withdrawal.
+Examples may include:

-- committing to a therapeutic plan; o committing to a recommended health care regimen;
+- Committing to a recommended health care regimen;

-- committing to resolution of any outstanding conduct or legal proceedings.
+- Committing to the resolution of any outstanding conduct or legal proceedings.

-The extent to which the student has demonstrated, by actions or plan, a commitment to pursuing accommodations (if applicable and appropriate) to support her/his successful return to campus.
+The extent to which the student has demonstrated, by actions or plan, a commitment to pursuing accommodations (if applicable and appropriate) to support their successful return to campus.
+Examples may include:

 - Investigating and contemplating a change in academic plan or major;

-- Establishing an affiliation with Disability Support Services;
+- Establishing an affiliation with the Accessibility Resource Center;

 - Investigating and contemplating a reduction in course load;